 When Allah gives us the privilege to be forgiven on the last day of Ramadan if we fast out of sincere faith and hope for His reward, all the expressions used by Him indicate that ALL our sins will be completely wiped off and our life will be like that of a newborn, pure baby [Bukhari].
 If we really appreciate this new start, we will not take a step forward without caution and planning.
 We need to take this opportunity to carefully measure the progress we’ve made, assess where we had gone wrong and strive to be one of those who are the best of those who make mistakes – as described by the Prophet when he said:

 “All the sons of Adam are sinners, but the best of sinners are those who repent often.”
 [At·Tirmidhi and Ibn Majah]

 Here are some tips I’ve put together to help you in planning for and sustaining your Ramadan productivity levels In sha Allah:

 1. Make Dua to Stay Productive

 We complete the month of Ramadan with remarkable levels of spirituality and positive energy.
 Shaytan, who has been held for the past 30 days, will intensify his efforts to take this spirituality away as soon as possible.
 The conflict between our ego, our spirituality and shaytan is not a battle that we can win easily.
-Making dua is essential to guarantee Allah’s (glorified and exalted be He) support throughout our daily struggles.
+Making dua is essential to guarantee Allah’s support throughout our daily struggles.
 One of the most beautiful Prophetic duas for holding on to our spirituality and productivity is the following:

 ‘O You Who makes hearts steadfast make our hearts steadfast in adhering to Your religion.’ (‘Allahuma, ya Muthabbet al-qulub, thabbet qalbi ala deenek’) [Ibn Majah]